ucsb-cs8/w20/_lab/lab07.md

 def longestWord(filename):
     '''
     (20 points)
-    Reads the file with filename into your function and returns the longest word in the text file.
+    Reads the file from filename in your function and returns the longest word in the text file.
-    - Words are separated by whitespace characters, but does not include the following punctuation characters (,.!?;).
+    - Words are separated by whitespace characters, but do not include the following punctuation characters (,.!?;).
 You can assume contractions count as one word (i.e. "don't", "you'll", etc. are one word).
     - In the case of a tie, the 1st occurrence of the longest word